CodeIncHQ/Mailer/README.md

 # Mailer library

-:warning: This library is currently under developpement
+:warning: This library is quite old and should be modified soon

 ## Usage